VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_overview.en.md

 The recommended IDE is Visual Studio Code.
 Visual Studio Code is a lightweight and high-function editor that supports HeliScript syntax. <br>
 Download Visual Studio Code from [here](https://code.visualstudio.com/){target=_blank}.

 Visual Studio is not recommended as an IDE.
-When you open and save heliscript created with Unity VketCloudSDK in Visual Studio, it may become ANSI, and you may not be able to build.
+When you open and save HeliScript created with Unity VketCloudSDK in Visual Studio, it may become ANSI, and you may not be able to build.

 ## Example of how to use HeliScript (displaying Hello World on the console)